Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/google-cloud-storage-export.md

 ## Create a GCS service account and set permissions

 If you haven't already, please [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for Amplitude within the Google Cloud console.
-This will allow Amplitude to export your data to your Google Cloud project.
+This allows Amplitude to export your data to your Google Cloud project.

 After you create a service account, generate and download the service account key file and upload it to Amplitude. **Make sure you export Amplitude's account key in JSON format**.